Hybrid animals are born (or created) when two different but closely related animals are bred together.

 Savannah cats are among the types of hybrid animals that can be domesticated.

-Savannah cats are usually large, with the first-generation breeds weighing between 4.5 to 11 kilograms, while the later-generation Savannah cats weigh between 3.5 to 8.2 kg.
+Savannah cats are usually large.
+The first-generation breeds weigh between 4.5 and 11 kilograms, while the later-generation Savannah cats weigh between 3.5 and 8.2 kg.

 The physical appearance of the savannah cats varies, mainly due to the presence of different genetic traits.

-Savannah cats also exhibit characteristics of domestic cats, with their friendly nature and loyalty.
+Savannah cats also exhibit characteristics of domestic cats, such as their friendly nature and loyalty.

 9. Coywolf (Coyote and Wolf)